eclipsesource/jsonforms/packages/webcomponent/README.md

 # WebComponent Package
 This is the JSONForms WebComponent package which does not contain any renderers by itself.

-You can combine the WebComponent package with any renderer you want, for example the [Material Renderers](https://www.npmjs.com/package/@jsonforms/material-renderers) or the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).
+You can combine the WebComponent package with any react-based renderer set you want, for example the [Material Renderers](https://www.npmjs.com/package/@jsonforms/material-renderers) or the [Vanilla Renderers](https://www.npmjs.com/package/@jsonforms/vanilla-renderers).
 You will also need the [JSONForms Core](https://www.npmjs.com/package/@jsonforms/core) package.

 See the [Example Package](https://www.npmjs.com/package/@jsonforms/examples) on how to integrate JSONForms with your application.